sinamalakouti/CDDMSL/README.md

 This is the code for Semi-Supervised Domain Generalization for Object Detection via Language-Guided Feature Alignment, accepted at BMVC2023.
 For any questions or more information, please contact Sina Malakouti (sem238@pitt.edu)

-This repo will be updated soon!
+**This repo will be updated soon!**

 ## Setup
-For setup please see
+For installing the project, please see RegionCLIP (https://github.com/microsoft/RegionCLIP) and Detectron2 (https://github.com/facebookresearch/detectron2).
-1.

 ## Datasets
+For generating voc->(clipart, watercolor, comic) please refer to [here]([url](https://github.com/naoto0804/cross-domain-detection/tree/master/datasets)).

 ### Real-to-Artistic
 For this task, we used PASCAL-VOC as a labeled domain.
 Then, either Clipart, Comic, or Watercolor is used as the unlabeled domain.
 For instance, if Pascal-VOC and Clipart are used as labeled and unlabeled source domains.
 Then, Comics and Watercolor are the target domains in the DG experiment.